KV school board's mandatory mask policy sparks fierce debate

 “We’ve already pulled all of my kids out and I’ll never let her return if these masks continue.
 These are all fake numbers and it’s about money,” he added.

-Her husband complemented the board and staff for doing their best but said little kids are having troubles and that the school board should give parents the option.
+Her husband complimented the board and staff for doing their best but said little children are having troubles and that the school board should give parents the option.

 Jeff Schepel started his time by saying, “We don’t believe it.
 If this was such a deadly virus, we would all wear masks in here.
 It’s baloney.”